 This plant doesn’t like too much light and it prefers rather more shadow spots with higher water flow.
 Microsorum Pteropus will shoot new leaves in the end of the old leaves and it will start growing producing a roots on the top of the end of the old leaves.
 It looks like it creates a new plant on the top of the leave so you can later just cut it and plant wherever you want.
 Undemanding plant.
 If you will place it in the bright light right away, it will burn its leaves and some black spots will start showing up.
 It all may even all cure if you will place it in the spot with more shadow.
 Very interesting plant which grows on everything.
 Placing in the substrate is not the best for Java Fern since it takes more nutrients from the water.

-This plant looks great and has purple colour under the leaves and not only.
-It will grow in medium light but to really see this plant fluorish you need a higher intensity light.
-You can propagate it easily by cutting it and placing in the substrate.
+Looks great and has purple color under the leaves and not only.
+Will grow in medium light but to really see this plant flourish you need a higher intensity light.
+Easy to propagate by cutting it and placing in the substrate.
 Just take of 1-2 inches of the bottom leaves and then place in the substrate only a steam.When it will start shooting new steams it will get really bushy.
-If there is too many steams on the small area it won’t grow that pretty so try to spread it more leaving more space between each steam.
-It does better with co2 and dosing micro nad macro.
+If there is too many steams on the small area it won’t grow that pretty.
+Try to spread it by leaving more space between each steam.
+Does better with co2 and dosing micro and macro.

 Alternanthera Reineckii (Rosefolia)

 Very pretty looking red plant which will make your aquarium looks really good.
-It grows quite slow and does better with co2.
-It doesn’t really need high light, two 39W t5 bulbs 6500k is enough to get nice red color of this plant.
-Lower leaves have tendencies to fade, so cut or pinch them and throw away.
+It grows at the moderate speed and does better with co2.
+It doesn’t really need high light, two 39W t5 bulbs 6500k is enough to get nice red color of this plant, but more if you wanna.
+Lower leaves have tendencies to fade(if you don’t have high light), so cut or pinch them and throw away.
 It will push the plant to focus on growing nicer leaves on the top layers.
 You can propagate it by cutting a steam and placing it in the substrate.
 With co2 it will take around 3 weeks for the new steam to shoot the roots.
 If you would like to have it really bushy you must cut it quite often.
 Algae eaters crew like ottos, amano shrimps, siamanease algae eater will help you keep the leaves clean free of any kind of algae.

-Fast growing plant background plant, which is good indicator of deficiencies in your tank.
-I always recommend adding one or two fast growing species of plants, especially on the beggining when aquarium isn’t well established yet.
-It helps fighting with algae as it is a great competition for them.
+Fast growing background plant, which is good indicator of deficiencies in your tank.
+I always recommend adding one or two fast growing species of plants.
+Especially on the beginning when aquarium isn’t well established yet.
+Helps fighting with algae as it is a great competition for them.
 Propagate it by cutting

 Lobelia Cardinalis (Cardinal Plant)